 - Did you have a wedding reception?

-- Describe the lay out of your apartment?
+- Describe or draw the lay out of your bedroom.

 - How many TV’s do you have?